standard-webhooks/standard-webhooks/spec/standard-webhooks.md

 #### Enforcing HTTPS

-Depending on the content of the webhooks being sent, it may be advisable to ensure that all webhook endpoints are HTTPs.
+Depending on the content of the webhooks being sent, it may be advisable to ensure that all webhook endpoints are HTTPS.
 While the signature scheme above covers the authenticity and validity of the payloads (so they can't be tampered with), it doesn't encrypt the data, which means it may be possible to eavesdrop and view the content of the payloads.

 #### Static source IPs